 However, avoid any plants that just bloomed.

-Start seeding the vegetables and annuals at least six to eight weeks before you plan to set them in their beds.
+If you want to start seeds indoors, start seeding the vegetables, fresh fruits, and annuals at least six to eight weeks before you plan to set them in their beds.

 If the soil temperature reaches 40 degrees, it’s now ready for your radishes, greens, or peas to be sown.
 Once it starts to warm up to 50 degrees, you can use it for your cabbage or onions.

 Welcome the new beginnings with healthy soil.
 Your soil will appreciate a little fuel.

 Apply organic fertilizer or fish emulsion around the shrubs and trees.
 Spread fertilizer all around the plant beds.

 You can also use compost as a mulch and every time it rains or the plants are watered more of the nutrients pass through to the plant.

 You Might Also Like: DIY Vermicomposting With A Worm Bin